Condition Overview

 - Active Surveillance

 - Description: Active surveillance involves regular monitoring of the thyroid nodule with periodic ultrasound examinations and clinical evaluations.
 This approach is suitable for benign nodules that are asymptomatic and not growing, or small thyroid cancers in a good location.
 To be eligible for active surveillance (non-operative surveillance), it is critical that you have excellent follow up.
-It could be dangerous to leave a cancer in your neck if you are unable to get regular ultrasounds, and so we will insist on making sure that you have an endocrinologist who will be following your regularly with ultrasounds and is comfortable with non-operative management.
+It could be dangerous to leave a cancer in your neck if you are unable to get regular ultrasounds, and so we will insist on making sure that you have an endocrinologist and treatment team who will be following your regularly with ultrasounds and is comfortable with non-operative management.
+We are happy to be a part of that team.

 - Indications: Asymptomatic benign nodules, patient preference to avoid surgery, low-risk nodules, nodules without suspicious features.